 Another benefit to identifying and focusing on strengths rather than perceived deficits is that it can help both kids and those who interact with them with a more positive and productive way of viewing various challenges.

 What Are Strengths?

 The concept of strengths can be a tad squishy.
-Essentially they are skills, abilities or talents that are personal to an individual that have some potential value in the world.
-Depending on context, the concept of strengths can span many different categories.
-Spanning the realms of the emotional, intellectual, physical and more.
+Essentially they are skills, abilities, or talents that are personal to an individual that has some potential value in the world.
+Depending on the context, the concept of strengths can span many different categories.
+Spanning the realms of the emotional, intellectual, physical, and more.